Home · Resources · Guide

 Updated July 2026

-Getting a serious health checkup in China as a foreigner is more straightforward than most travelers expect: you don't need residency, leading hospitals have international-patient departments, and a focused checkup fits in one to two days.
+Getting a proper China health check as a foreigner is more straightforward than most travelers expect: you don't need residency, leading hospitals have international-patient departments, and a focused health check fits in one to two days.
 Here's the whole process, start to finish — hospital choice, visa, booking, the checkup day, and getting your results home in English.

 The short answer